 Borders and the Politics of Space in Late Medieval Italy:

-the Frontier between Venice and Milan in the Fifteenth century
+Milan, Venice and their Territories in the Fifteenth century

 Supervisors: John Watts and Nicholas Davidson